tul1/edouard_training/goroutine_intro/README.md

 2- execute Cancelfunc of context if main func is terminated to not let context survive more that what is expected

-3- execute a go routine to print a message, wait 5seconds et print another message
+3- execute a go routine to print a message, wait 5seconds and print another message

 4- From context.Done channel if deadline expires so print Error method of context

 ## How it runs